- Early history of cancer

 - To learn more about the history of cancer

 Ancient physicians and surgeons knew that cancer would usually come back after it was surgically removed.
 The Roman physician Celsus wrote, “After excision, even when a scar has formed, none the less the disease has returned.”

-Galen was a 2nd-century Roman doctor whose books were preserved for centuries.
+Galen was a 2nd-century Greek doctor whose books were preserved for centuries.
 He was thought to be the highest medical authority for over a thousand years.
-Galen viewed cancer much as Hippocrates had, and his views set the pattern for cancer management for centuries: he considered the patient incurable after a diagnosis of cancer had been made.
+Galen viewed cancer much as Hippocrates had, and considered the patient incurable after a diagnosis of cancer had been made.
+His views set the pattern for cancer management for centuries.

 Cancer treatment has gone through a slow process of development.
 The ancients recognized that there was no curative treatment once a cancer had spread, and that intervention might be more harmful than no treatment at all.
 Galen did write about surgical cures for breast cancer if the tumor could be completely removed at an early stage.
 Surgery then was very primitive with many complications, including blood loss.
 It wasn’t until the 19th and early 20th centuries that major advances were made in general surgery and cancer surgery.

 There were great surgeons before the discovery of anesthesia.
 John Hunter, Astley Cooper, and John Warren achieved lasting acclaim for their swift and precise surgery.
 But when anesthesia became available in 1846, the work advanced so rapidly that the next hundred years became known as “the century of the surgeon.”